This is a dream I had

 not happen unless we ourselves do it.

-This too, he states, is an issue of human choice and volition, according
+He said this too, is an issue of human choice and volition, according

 to each individual's powers of discernment and talent, not according to

-someone else or from outside one’s own being.
+someone else's views or talents outside one’s own being.
 Just thinking about it,

-is not enough, but choosing what to do, and doing it according to ones
+is not enough, but choosing what to do, and actually doing it according to ones

 He takes me